JitHubApp/JitHubV3/docs/dashboard-ui-execution-plan.md

 ### 0.1 Confirm design system inputs
 Deliverables:
-- Confirm whether Material resources are active and preferred (app uses `UnoFeatures` including `Toolkit` and `ThemeService`; ensure chosen theme is consistent).
+- Confirm whether Material resources are active and preferred.
+  - Current state: the app merges `XamlControlsResources` + `ToolkitResources` in `App.xaml` and does not explicitly load Material dictionaries.
+  - Decision for now: keep the current Fluent/WinUI baseline and rely on semantic theme resources; do not introduce Material-specific overrides in Phase 0.
 - Identify existing resource dictionaries and where to place `Dashboard.xaml`.
+  - Decision: dashboard tokens live in `JitHubV3/Presentation/Themes/Dashboard.xaml` and are merged from `App.xaml`.

 Gate:
 - A single source of truth for dashboard tokens/resources is agreed.